 We have an arrangement with UWE where University or Bristol students can attend their in-house minibus training and it only costs £75! (for non-UWE students)

-Information on how to book can be found here and you'll need to complete the Driver Declaration Form.
+Further information including guidance on how to book can be found here, and you'll need to complete the Driver Declaration Form.
 Please note that you can only pay for these sessions over the phone with UWE on 0117 32 82577 and they will provide you with a receipt so that you can claim the money back.

-Alternatively, you can book training with Bristol Community Transport.
-The training course enables you to drive any minibus for 4 years and can be booked using the Minibus Training Booking Form.
+Alternatively, you can book MiDAS training with Bristol Community Transport.
+The training course enables you to drive any minibus for 4 years and costs £150 per person.
+Please get in touch with Student Services if you wish to book MiDAS with Bristol Community Transport.